fbpx

 Lower Murray River

-Led by South Australian Research and Development Institute
+Led by the South Australian Research and Development Institute

 The Lower Murray River is a complex system with diverse habitats supporting important water-dependent plants and animals.
-Our work here is to monitor and evaluate ecological responses to Commonwealth environmental water delivery.
+Our work here includes monitoring and evaluating the ecological responses to Commonwealth environmental water delivery.

 Learn More